platinasystems/net-snmpd/net-snmpd/README.md

 platina-mk1-bmc> ipcfg -ip 192.168.4.211::192.168.4.1:255.255.255.0::eth0:on
 platina-mk1-bmc> reboot
 ```
-1.Get back to your management console from the BMC:
+* Get back to your management console from the BMC:
 ```
 platina@clusterhead1> toggle
 ```
-1. Test the connectivity to the IPv4 address we just set up:
+* Test the connectivity to the IPv4 address we just set up:
 ```
 platina@clusterhead1:~$ ping 192.168.4.211